-The Fitbit Inspire is the same price as the kid-friendly Fitbit Ace 2.
+The Fitbit Inspire has a similar price as the kid-friendly Fitbit Ace 2.
 Of course, it's not strictly for kids, so it doesn't have that "kiddie" look.
 It's simpler-looking and slimmer.
 This makes it great for older kids and teens.
-The Fitbit Inspire is fully water-resistant, so they can certainly take it to swimming lessons.
-It tracks steps, distance, calories burned, and much more, and it has a 5-day battery life.
+The Fitbit Inspire is fully water-resistant, so they can certainly take it to swimming lessons or swim team.
+It tracks steps, distance, calories burned, and much more, and it has 5-day battery life.
 It even has female health-tracking, which is helpful for young women just starting to need to track periods.
 For young people with a smartphone, the Inspire has text, calendar, and smartphone app alerts.
 Choose from two different colors, Black and Sangria.
 The band is removable, so your child can personalize the look with different bands.

 - Adult Fitbit; doesn't look childish

 - Text, calendar, and smartphone app alerts